 Essentially, they saw “Air”, where our poor crew end up on the Destiny, and quickly discover that there is not enough oxygen for all of them.
 The ship takes them to a planet for them to get a kind of limestone for the carbon monoxide scrubbers.
 Broken-down, and barely inhabitable, Destiny causes just as many problems as it tries to solve.
 After all, it takes a near inhuman effort of Greer and Scott to find some limestone and barely make it back in time to the ship before it leaves.

 The next crisis that presents itself in “Light” and “Darkness”, where the ship flies straight into a star.
 Having no control over the ship, and no power to do anything anyway, the crew has to make hard decisions.
-Gone are the Polly-Anna-McKay solutions that would somehow convert power from a strange source,find a ZPM, or whatever he would come up with.
+Gone are the Polly-Anna-McKay solutions that would somehow convert power from a strange source, find a ZPM, or whatever he would come up with.
 Even if they could get power, they have no way to steer the ship away from the star.
 They don’t have the time, resources, or personnel to save all of the lives this ship is endangering.
 Instead, they have to hold a lottery to to send a small contingent of people away to live a hard life on a frigid planet that is barely fit for carbon-based lifeforms, while the rest sail into a star to die.
-The ship is the enemy here.
+The antagonist, again, is the ship.
 Sure, it turns out the ship goes into stars regularly to power up, but they could not have known that.
 Not only that, the ship going into a star with no indication of why caused another issue: how to get back the people they sent off as the shuttle is not fast enough to catch up?

 The next episode follow a similar theme.
 They are running out of water.
 The ship takes them to an ice-planet, most of which is poisoned with ammonia.
 To make it worse, the ship institutes its countdown clock, giving them a tight deadline to barely get enough water at all.
 Because of this, Destiny becomes partially the antagonist along with the alien species that is consuming their water on the ship.